FeeiCN/Cobra/README.md

 ---

 ## Introduction
-Cobra is a static code security issues analysis and scan vulnerabilities scan system.
+Cobra is a static code analysis system that automates the detecting vulnerabilities and security issue.

 ## Features
 - Multi-language support